MicheleTobias/Geospatial-Data-Visualization/README.md

 # Geospatial-Data-Visualization
 This is a workshop in progress.

+This is a geospatial data visualization workshop with hands-on examples using QGIS 2.14-2.18.

 # What is Data Visualization?
 How does it apply to geospatial data?
 Data visualization is the current term used to describe the process of representing data in a way that communicates clearly.